CybercentreCanada/assemblyline-service-cuckoo/README.md

     Make sure that `Enabled Protected Mode at Startup` and `Enable Enhanced Security` are unchecked.
     No workaround is known for Reader DC.

-When done, shutdown the virtual machine.
+When done, shut down the virtual machine.
 Windows may choose to hibernate instead of shutting down, make sure the guest has completely shut down.